-Our original motivation for this project was to understand the complexity of dominating orders on constructible computable graphs.
-We turn to this question in Section 3, where we describe a framework for building such graphs that is suitable for coding a single jump.
-Using this framework, we build a locally finite constructible computable graph G such that every dominating order on G computes 0' and we investigate some subtleties in giving an effective version of Lehner's result that the rank of a locally finite graph is bounded by $\omega$ .
+In Section 3, we turn to the question of how difficult it is to build dominating orders for computable graphs which are constructible.
+We describe a convenient framework for building constructible computable graphs.
+Using this framework, we build a locally finite constructible computable graph G such that every dominating order on G computes 0' and we investigate some subtleties in giving an effective version of Proposition 1.6.

-In Section 4, we give a second framework, this time designed to code two jumps.
-We use this method to build a locally finite constructible computable graph G for which every dominating order computes 0", and to prove that the index set of locally finite constructible computable graphs is $\Pi_4^0$ -hard.
+In Section 4, we give a second general construction method and use it to prove two results.
+First, there is a locally finite constructible computable graph G for which every dominating order computes 0".
+Second, the index set of locally finite constructible computable graphs is Π_4^0 -hard.
 Although these results seems to exhaust our particular construction method, we do not see any reason to suppose they are optimal.